pattyrikk/Updated-Museum-App/README.md

 Overview

-RU Fossil Park is a Flutter application project designed to provide information about fossils associated with the RU (Rutgers University) Fossil Park.
+RU Fossil Park is a Flutter application project designed to provide information about fossils associated with the RU (Rowan University) Fossil Park.
 The current project contains the basic application shell, including a splash screen, a home page, and planned navigation to fossil categories.